ianmackenzie/elm-units/README.md

 --> pi / 3
 ```

-Additionally, quantity types like `Length` are actually of type `Quantity number
+Finally, quantity types like `Length` are actually of type `Quantity number
 units` (`Length` is `Quantity Float Meters`, for example), and there are several
-generic functions which let you work directly with `Quantity` values:
+generic functions which let you work directly with any kind of `Quantity`
+values:

 ```elm
 Quantity.add (Duration.hours 2) (Duration.minutes 30)